Fermion-parity qubit in a proximitized double quantum dot: Introduction

-When charging energy can be neglected, the qubit states can be described in terms of a single Bogoliubov quasiparticle shared between the quantum dots.
+It is instructive to consider the case where the charging energy can be neglected.
+In the case, the qubit states can be described in terms of a single Bogoliubov quasiparticle shared between the quantum dots.
 This quasiparticle has zero electric charge when the quantum dots are tuned to the sweet spot.
-From this point of view, our proposal can be considered a ``chargeless'' variant of a charge qubit \cite{HayashiPhysRevLett2003Nov, FujisawaPhysicaE2004Mar}, where the electron position encodes quantum information.
-In our parity qubit, the superconducting correlations strip of the electron's charge.
+From this point of view, our proposal can be considered a ``chargeless'' variant of a charge qubit \cite{HayashiPhysRevLett2003Nov, FujisawaPhysicaE2004Mar}.
+In our parity qubit, the superconducting correlations strip off the electron's charge.

+The fermion parity qubit combines features of single-electron charge \cite{HayashiPhysRevLett2003Nov, FujisawaPhysicaE2004Mar,PeterssonPhysRevLett2010Dec} and spin qubits \cite{BurkardRevModPhys2023Jun} with features of superconducting platforms \cite{KrantzAPR2019,KjaergaardAnnuRevCondensMatterPhys2020Mar}.
+In comparison to single-electron charge and spin qubits, (i) the fermion-parity qubit provides intrinsic protection from electric field noise due to the chargeless nature of the quasiparticles, (ii) can be operated with spin-polarized qubit states, (iii) is directly electrically addressable, (iv) can provide protection from relaxation by spatially separating the two qubit states in the weak-tunneling limit, and (v) is compatible with superconducting circuit architecture.
+In comparison to superconducting qubits, such as transmons \cite{KochPhysRevA2007Oct}, the fermion parity qubit allows for faster gate times because the qubit subspace can be well separated from the next excited states.

 In the following Sec.~\ref{sec:qubit}, we define the system Hamiltonian and the regimes for qubit operations, as well as microwave controlled single- and two-qubit rotations.
 A detailed discussion on the effects of noise on the qubit is contained in Sec.~\ref{sec:noise}.
-In Sec.~\ref{sec:intro_qubits}, we discuss the relation of our proposal to other qubit realizations.
-We comment on the feasibility of our proposal in currently available material platforms in Sec.~\ref{sec:platforms}.
+While Sec.~\ref{sec:qubit} and \ref{sec:noise} describe the system in the limit of an infinite gap $\Delta$ in the superconducting leads, in Sec.~\ref{sec:largeU} we discuss the case when charging energy in the quantum dots is the largest energy scale.
+Sections~\ref{sec:gate_times} and \ref{sec:coherence_times} provide estimates of gate and coherence times, respectively, for realistic systems.
+In Sec.~\ref{sec:intro_qubits}, we discuss the relation of our proposal to other qubit realizations in detail.